Discover indicators

 We can list all the topics (aka indicators) present within Chicago

-Health Atlas using ha_topics()
+Health Atlas by using ha_topics()

 .
-The most important column
+The most important

-here is the topic_key
+column here is the topic_key

-which can be used to identify the
+can be used to identify a topic within subsequent

 topics <- ha_topics(progress = FALSE)